-- registration, electricians, plumbers, asbestos removal, boilers, 1 2 elevators, and manufactured home installers.
-Plumber fees may be increased each year of the fiscal biennium.
-These increases are 3 4 to support expenditures authorized in this necessary section, consistent with chapters 43.22, 18.27, 19.28, and 18.106 RCW, RCW 5 6 49.26.130, and chapters 70.79, 70.87, and 43.22A RCW. - (2) \$50,000 of the general fund--state appropriation for fiscal year 2012 and \$50,000 of the general fund--state appropriation for fiscal year 2013 are provided solely for the crime victims compensation program to pay claims for mental health services for crime victim compensation program clients who have an established relationship with a mental health provider and subsequently obtain coverage under the medicaid program or the medical care services program under chapter Prior to making such payment, the program must have 74.09 RCW. determined that payment for the specific treatment or provider is not available under the medicaid or medical care services program. addition, the program shall make efforts to contact any healthy options or medical care services health plan in which the client may be enrolled to help the client obtain authorization to pay the claim on an out-of-network basis. - (3) \$1,281,000 of the accident account--state appropriation and \$1,281,000 of the medical aid account--state appropriation are provided solely for implementation of Engrossed Substitute House Bill No. 1725 (workers' compensation).
-If the bill is not enacted by June 30, 2011, the amounts provided in this subsection shall lapse. - \$51,000 of the accident account -- state appropriation and \$51,000 of the medical aid account--state appropriation are provided solely for implementation of Engrossed Substitute House Bill No. 1367 (for hire vehicles, operators).
-If the bill is not enacted by June 30, 2011, the amounts provided in this subsection shall lapse. - (5) \$8,727,000 of the medical aid account--state appropriation is 31 32 provided solely for implementation of Substitute Senate Bill No. 5801 (industrial insurance system).
-If the bill is not enacted by June 30, 33 2011, the amount provided in this subsection shall lapse.
-34 - (6) \$625,000 of the general fund--state appropriation for fiscal year 2012, \$625,000 of the general fund--state appropriation for fiscal year 2013, \$1,250,000 of the public works administration account -- state appropriation, \$708,000 of the accident account -- state appropriation,
+- registration, electricians, plumbers, asbestos removal, boilers, elevators, and manufactured home installers.
+These increases are necessary to support expenditures authorized in this section, consistent with chapters 43.22, 18.27, 19.28, and 18.106 RCW, RCW 49.26.130, and chapters 70.79, 70.87, and 43.22A RCW. - (2) \$50,000 of the general fund--state appropriation for fiscal year 2012 and \$50,000 of the general fund--state appropriation for fiscal year 2013 are provided solely for the crime victims compensation program to pay claims for mental health services for crime victim compensation program clients who have an established relationship with a mental health provider and subsequently obtain coverage under the medicaid program or the medical care services program under chapter 74.09 RCW.
+Prior to making such payment, the program must have determined that payment for the specific treatment or provider is not available under the medicaid or medical care services program.
+In addition, the program shall make efforts to contact any healthy options or medical care services health plan in which the client may be enrolled to help the client obtain authorization to pay the claim on an out-of-network basis. - (3) \$1,281,000 of the accident account--state appropriation and \$1,281,000 of the medical aid account--state appropriation are provided solely for implementation of Engrossed Substitute House Bill No. 1725 (workers' compensation).
+If the bill is not enacted by June 30, 2011, the amounts provided in this subsection shall lapse. - (4) \$51,000 of the accident account--state appropriation and \$51,000 of the medical aid account--state appropriation are provided solely for implementation of Engrossed Substitute House Bill No. 1367 (for hire vehicles, operators).
+If the bill is not enacted by June 30, 2011, the amounts provided in this subsection shall lapse. - (5) \$8,727,000 of the medical aid account--state appropriation is provided solely for implementation of Substitute Senate Bill No. 5801 (industrial insurance system).
+If the bill is not enacted by June 30, 2011, the amount provided in this subsection shall lapse. - 34 (6) \$625,000 of the general fund--state appropriation for fiscal 35 year 2012, \$625,000 of the general fund--state appropriation for fiscal 36 year 2013, \$1,250,000 of the public works administration account--state 37 appropriation, \$708,000 of the accident account--state appropriation, 38 and \$708,000 of the medical aid account--state appropriation are